SELF CATERING ACCOMMODATION GUIDE TO CORK CITY, IRELAND

 Cork Jazz Festival

-The Guinness Cork Jazz Festival, acclaimed as the friendliest jazz festival in Europe, has been running successfully and going from strength to strength over the past 31 years.
+The Guinness Cork Jazz Festival, acclaimed as the friendliest jazz festival in Europe, has been running successfully and going from strength to strength for over 30 years.
 Thousands of avid followers flock to Cork city, on the October Bank Holiday weekend every year, to celebrate with old friends and make new ones.
 With over 1,000 musicians from all over the world, if jazz is your thing, Cork is the place to be.

 Other Festivals in Cork City: